ownlifeful/we.glue.earth/README.md

-# we.glue.earth
-# Open Source Software Cooperative
+# we.glue.earth Open Source Software Cooperative

 ## Vision

-Our mission is to build a de-commercialized, democratized, and decluttered collection of all human knowledge.
-We aim to create a foundation for future innovators to build upon, starting with the **Alexandria3000** app.
-We unite skilled individuals from various backgrounds, including programmers, designers, artists, writers, and more, to work collaboratively on meaningful, cutting-edge open-source projects.
+Our mission is to empower people through collective action and technology.
+We strive to create an environment where individuals can fully unleash their talents and potential, breaking free from the limitations of traditional work roles.
+Starting with the **Alexandria3000** app, we are building a foundation for a democratized and decluttered collection of all human knowledge.

 ---

+## Empowerment, Freedom, and Inclusivity

+- **Work from Anywhere:** Geography is no limit.
+You have the freedom to contribute from wherever you are in the world.
+- **Flexible Participation:** Full-time or part-time, morning bird or night owl, your work schedule is in your hands.
+- **Equal Opportunity for All:** We cultivate a welcoming and diverse environment, without discrimination.
+- **More Than Just a Role:** We recognize and celebrate the multi-faceted talents of our members.
+You are not just a job title here; you are a whole individual.

+  - *Example:* Hired for business development but passionate about music?
+We are excited to explore how your musical talents can enrich our community and our projects.

+- **Democratic Voice:** In our cooperative, each member has a voice.
+You can propose new projects, adjustments to workflows, or ideas to enhance our working environment through our decision-making system.
+Your voice matters.

+  - *Example:* Feel we could enhance our software with a new feature?
+Draft a proposal, share your ideas, and let the entire cooperative decide collaboratively.

+---

 ## The Alexandria3000 App

-**Alexandria3000** is designed as an AI-powered app aiming to revolutionize the way we learn and master Computer Science.
-It dynamically adjusts to an individual's level of knowledge or proficiency and accelerates the learning process.
+**Alexandria3000** is an AI-powered app aiming to revolutionize how we learn and master Computer Science and beyond.
 For more about the app, visit [Alexandria3000.org](http://alexandria3000.org).

 ---